AI Fossil Identifier

 Frequently Asked Questions

-Can I identify fragmentary or partial fossils?
+Can it identify rare or unusual fossils?